abhyuditjain/eva-8/session5/README.md

 ## 3. Group Normalization (GN)

 To perform GN, we calculate the mean and the variance of each group.
 The grouping is of the channels.
 Mean and variance are calculated for each image in the mini-batch.
-The number of additional parameters depends on the size of the mini-batch and the number of groups (`num_channels/group_size`).
+The number of additional parameters depends on the size of the mini-batch and the number of groups.

-If the size of batch is 4 and number of groups (`num_channels/group_size`) is 2 then the number of additional parameters added is 8 each for mean and variance.
+If the size of batch is 4 and number of groups is 2 then the number of additional parameters added is 8 each for mean and variance.

 # Normalization Calculations